Ruuudy1/Lab-Report-2/LabReport3.md

 This is very useful when we want to quickly find/copy-paste over a line(s) a character is found at without having to take the time to erase the path of every single one at a time.
-It also makes it slighty easier to read.
+It also makes it slighty easier to read. <h3>

+<h2>-i command<h2>

+<h3>Another useful command to truly get all outputs of a string of characters is "-i".
+This command does not take Capitalization (lowercase/undercase) into consideration
+when searching for a string.
+This is really usefull to truly find all words that match that character as many times some words inside the .txt file could be Capitalized (Hello) or in all Caps (HELLO) and normal grep will not find there if you only give write grep "hello" ...

+Example 3:
+without "-i":
+$ grep "america" biomed/1472-6882-1-10.txt
+        Mazama americana trinitatis ), lappe
+          Solanum americanum leaf decoction
+          Solanum americanum leaf extracts

+with "-i":
+$ grep -i "america" biomed/1472-6882-1-10.txt
+        Mazama americana trinitatis ), lappe
+          use are very similar to those of the South American related to those previously practiced in South America. native South American groups.
+          There are indications that South American Amerindians America also believed that deer had an inoffensive body is of the closely related South American and Caribbean Studies in South America detail the pain and oedema at America and the Caribbean).
+All folk-medicinal uses are Indies, Venezuela, South and Central America against American rattlesnake (
+          America and the Caribbean [ 52 86 ] .
+Poultices are used
+          Throughout tropical Central and South America, leaves In South America leaves are used for inflammatory general cure-all in Latin America and the Caribbean [ 16 noted in the meticulous data compiled on Middle America [ Solanum americanum leaf decoction
+          Solanum americanum leaf extracts

+As we can see far more outputs appeared since in a lo of cases throughout this file "america" is capitalized.<h3>

 <h2>-C(#) command<h2>

-Finally, in my opinion the most useful command to use with grep is -C (capital C.) This command is really useful with grep as when you see the lines before and after a string of characters of you choice giving you more context of what is going on when that word is mentioned.
+<h3>Finally, in my opinion the most useful command to use with grep is -C (capital C.) This command is really useful with grep
+as when you see the lines before and after a string of characters of you choice giving you more context of what is going on when that word is mentioned.
 This is extremely essential as it lets you skim the text where you found that word quickly and efficiently as it separates the times the characters were found with "--" and also very versatile as you get to pick how many lines foward and back from the string of characters you want to output.

-Example 3:
+Example 4:

 Without -C(#):
 $ grep "definition" biomed/1468-6708-3-1.txt